Holic75/KingmakerRebalance/README.md

 - Druids can use armor while in wild shape (optional),
 - Animal companions can now equip belts, bracers, capes and amulets,
 - Rerolls (due to Bit of Luck and similar abilities) are now shown in the battle log.

+The mod also adds following inquisitions that can be selected instead of domains:
+- Anger,
+- Conversion,
+- Heresy,
+- Imprisonment,
+- Persistence,
+- Tactics,
+- Valor.

 New spells: